odtp-org/odtp-manuals/docs/installation/local_server_install.md

 # Dashboard parameters
 ODTP_DASHBOARD_PORT=[ODTP_PORT]
 ODTP_DASHBOARD_RELOAD=False
 ```

 ODTP will use the .env file to access the services and github.
 Please make sure that you have entered all information correctly.

-!!! note
+!!!
+Note

-    - Under OSX, you may be asked to accept the type change through renaming of the .env file.
+    Under OSX, you may be asked to accept the type change through renaming of the .env file.
 If you don't accept, it will be named .env but will still be of type .env.dist meaning the installation will fail.
 This can be fixed by creating a new file named .env with the same contents.

-    - The `[ODTP_S3_SERVER]` requires the http://
+    The `[ODTP_S3_SERVER]` requires the http://

-## 5. Install ODTP and dependencies locally
+## 3. Install ODTP and dependencies locally

-We provide installation of ODTP via poetry
+We provide installation of ODTP via poetry:

-### Using poetry

-You can install odtp by using [poetry](https://python-poetry.org/) and running:

 1. (Required for OSX) Run `poetry env use 3.11`.
 2. Run `poetry install`
 3. Run `poetry shell`
 4. Run `odtp --help`

-This should print out the help for `odtp`.
+This should print out the help for `odtp --help`

-!!! note
+!!!
+Note
     - For OSX, the environment needs to be set to 3.11 because there is no wheel for duckdb on arm64 (Apple Silicon) for python 3.12 and higher (last checked April 1, 2024).
 Poetry selects python 3.12 because there is no dependency issues but missing wheels are not accounted for.

-## 6 Configure MongoDB and S3 bucket
+## 4 Configure MongoDB and S3 bucket

-After deployin the different services you need to run the following command in order to finish the configuration of the collections required.
+After deploying the different services you need to run the following command in order to finish the configuration of the collections required.

 ```
 odtp setup initiate